vault27/Foundation/ssl.md

  - Short notation of cipher suite: authentication algotithm is sent as an extension, key exchange algorithm is always Ephemeral Diffie-Hellman, cipher suite became too long too complex, there were too many variants of suites, for every suite IANA created a code
  - Version negotiation removed
  - SNI is still opened, but there is new RFC where it is encrypted
+ - 0-RTT Resumption: if the client has connected to the server before, TLS 1.3 permits a zero-round trip handshake.
+This is accomplished by storing secret information (typically, Session ID or Session Tickets) of previous sessions and using them when both parties connect with each other in future.
+But it leads to the absense of Forward Secrecy.
+The second security concern when it comes to TLS 1.3 0-RTT is that it doesn’t provide a guarantee of non-replay between connections.
+If an attacker somehow manages to get hold of your 0-RTT encrypted data, it can fool the server into believing that the request came from the client.

+#### Handshake
+- Client Hello: Supported Cipher Suites, Guesses Key Agreement Protocol, Key Share
+- Server Hello, Key Agreement Protocol, Key Share, Server Finished

 #### Strong ciphers and algorithms
 Symmetric encryption - only AEAD ciphers: